The Softest Menstrual Cups

-If you’re looking for one of the softest menstrual cups that you can buy, then you should consider the soft version of the Meluna.
+If you’re looking for one of the softest period cups that you can buy, then you should consider the soft version of the Meluna.
 It’s a relative newcomer to the menstral cup world, but it’s quickly becoming a very popular option.

 Huge Ranges of Styles, Sizes and Firmness Options

 The Meluna is so popular because there are a huge range of sizes, styles, and colours.
 In particular, if you’re looking for a very soft menstrual cup, this should be one that you consider.

 Something interesting about the Meluna Cup is that it’s made from Thermoplastic Elastomer (TPE), instead of silicone (almost all other cups) or latex (he Keeper Cup).
 As it relates to soft menstrual cups, this materials can mold to your body as it heats up, which can make it extremely comfortable.